 Goals are best for objectives with quantifiable outcomes.
 Common examples include sales quotas, customer retention rates, or the number of employees hired.

 Individual goals align with department and company objectives.
-Goals help answer the question of, "how can my work help the company?".
+Goals help answer the question, "how can my work help the company?".
 Typically, individual goals are set within a framework provided by the company, department, or manager.

 From a reporting perspective, Goals allow you to track participation, alignment, and completion.
-By focusing on business objectives exclusively, you'll be able to get a much better sense of whether or not employees are accomplishing the essential functions of their roles (and how those individual achievements roll up to the company's success).
-It can be challenging to take advantage of these reports if your team uses the Goals tool to combine personal and business objectives.
+By focusing on business objectives exclusively, you'll get a much better sense of whether or not employees are accomplishing the essential functions of their roles (and how those individual achievements roll up to the company's success).
+Taking advantage of these reports can be challenging if your team uses the Goals tool to combine personal and business objectives.